 Java Planet Organic Coffee Roasters has an extensive range of single-origin beans to choose from.
 And they have a big commitment to sustainability and fair wages in their supply chain.

-As a married couple themselves, all of their coffee is grown on family-owned farms which are USDA organic certified.
-Not stopping at one environmental commitment, their coffees are also Fair Trade, Bird Friendly and/ or Rain Forest Alliance.
+As a married couple themselves, all of their coffee is grown on family-owned farms that are USDA organic certified.
+Not stopping at one environmental commitment, their coffees are also Fair Trade, Bird Friendly and/or Rain Forest Alliance certified.

 Their medium-roast Guatemalan coffee beans are low in acid so they work beautifully in cold brew.
-You will find fruity notes complementing the rich mouthfeel and heftier undertones of the roast.
+We found that the fruity notes complemented the rich mouthfeel and heftier undertones of the roast.
+We love the coffee from Guatemala and this one really shows the awesome complexity found in beans grown there.

 Hugo Roasters Dog Daze